wilsonmar/wilsonmar.github.io/_posts/2019-01-15-cloud-perftest.md

 For example, I kept being charged $35 a month on an account I used only once to provision a server that I shortly terminated.
 It turns out that Google's shutdown script doesn't remove <a target="_blank" href="https://cloud.google.com/compute/docs/load-balancing/network/forwarding-rules">Forwarding rules</a> created when servers run within a cluster.

-Tad Einstein recommended commands instead of manual UI Networking -> Load Balancing -> advanced options -> Forwarding rules:
+Tad Einstein recommended commands instead of manual UI Networking -> Load Balancing -> advanced options -> Forwarding rules to list their IDs to be used for deletion:

-   <pre>gcloud compute forwarding-rules list
+<pre>RESULT=$(gcloud compute forwarding-rules list)
 gcloud compute forwarding-rules delete [FORWARDING_RULE]</pre>

 So the advice here is to run cloud scripts using automation script so that commands such as the above can be inserted when needed.